estreetworkshop/ubuntu-rss-status/README.md

 #### Test Configuration

-Run "php createrss.php" from the command line.
+Run `php createrss.php` from the command line.
 You can watch the output and see if there are any errors.

 # Modules
 * Check to see if a reboot is required